 Signs and symptoms of acid reflux disease include:

-If you are experiencing severe or frequent symptoms of acid reflux disease or are taking over-the-counter medication for heartburn more than twice a week, schedule an appointment with Digestive Health Associates of Cheyenne so we can diagnose your condition and talk to you about the best treatment options.
-Leaving the condition unmanaged may lead to complications such as bleeding, a narrowing of the esophagus, or Barrett’s esophagus.
+If you have these symptoms frequently or they are very uncomfortable or painful, or if you take over-the-counter medication for heartburn relief more than twice a week and your symptoms don’t go away, it’s time to see a doctor.
+Schedule an appointment with one of the providers at Digestive Health Associates of Cheyenne so we can diagnose your condition and talk to you about the best treatment options.
+If you don’t see a doctor for your condition, you could develop complications such as bleeding in your esophagus, a narrowing of your esophagus that can lead to food getting stuck called esophageal stricture, or a serious pre-cancerous condition called Barrett’s esophagus.

-You may be able to manage acid reflux disease with lifestyle changes and over-the-counter medications.
-Your doctor can tell you how.
-Depending upon the frequency level of your acid reflux symptoms, your doctor may recommend prescription medications or surgery to reduce your symptoms and make you feel better.
+Lifestyle changes and over-the-counter medications may help you manage acid reflux disease and prevent damage to your esophagus.
+Your doctor will tell you how.
+Depending on how frequent your symptoms are and how much pain your acid reflux disease causes you, your doctor may recommend you take prescription medications or even have surgery to relieve your symptoms and make you feel better.
 Our board-certified, experienced physicians at Digestive Health Associates of Cheyenne are committed to providing you with the best treatment options to manage your acid reflux disease or GERD.
-Contact us today.
+Call us today at 307.635.4141 to schedule an appointment.

 At Digestive Health Associates, we are dedicated to helping you achieve and maintain an optimal level of digestive health.